project-open-data/project-open-data.github.io/v1.1/schema.md

 A Web API (**A**pplication **P**rogramming **I**nterface) allows computer programs to dynamically query a dataset using the World Wide Web.
 For example, a dataset of [farmers markets](http://catalog.data.gov/dataset/farmers-markets-geographic-data) may be made available for download as a single file (e.g., a CSV), or may be made available to developers through a Web API, such that a computer program could use a ZIP Code to retrieve a list of farmers markets in the ZIP Code area.

-The catalog file for each agency should list all of the agency's datasets that can be made public, regardless of whether they are distributed by a file download or [through a Web API](https://project-open-data.cio.gov/v1.1/api/).
+The catalog file for each agency should list all of the agency's datasets that can be made public, regardless of whether they are distributed by a file download or a Web API.
+Please also see the extended guidance on [documenting Web APIs in your data.json files](/v1.1/api/).

 Metadata File Format --  JSON